Baba Ganoush

 This post may contain affiliate links.
 Read my full disclosure policy.

-Bowl of baba ganoush on a plate with cucumbers and bread.
+bowl of baba ganoush on platter with cucumber slices and pita bread

-Baba ganoush is a popular Middle Eastern dip made from cooked eggplant, tahini, lemon juice, olive oil and spices.
-It is very similar to hummus, only it’s made with roasted eggplants instead of chickpeas, and it is often served as part of a Mediterranean mezze or spread of appetizers.
+Baba ganoush is a creamy Middle Eastern dip made with roasted eggplant, tahini, lemon juice, olive oil, and spices.
+It’s similar to hummus, but with eggplant instead of chickpeas—and a distinctive smoky flavor that sets it apart.

 What You’ll Need To Make Baba Ganoush